MARION COUNTY SHERIFF'S OFFICE

 Apply Now >

-The Marion County Sheriff's Office is building an ongoing eligibility list for Communications Officer/Dispatcher.
+The Marion County Sheriff’s Office is building an ongoing eligibility list for current and future Deputy Sheriff positions in community corrections.

 High School Grad/GED: Yes